vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

   - [Use a Custom Server Certificate and Automatically Generate a CA for Client Certificates](#custom-server-auto-client-ca)
 - [Troubleshooting](#troubleshooting)
 - [What to Do Next](#whatnext)

-## Automatically Generated Certificates <a id="auto"></a>

-As a convenience, vSphere Integrated Containers Engine provides the option of automatically generating a server certificate for the Docker API endpoint in the VCH.
-The generated certificates are functional, but they do not allow for fine control over aspects such as expiration, intermediate certificate authorities, and so on.
-To use more finely configured certificates, use custom server certificates.

-VCHs accept client certificates if they are signed by a CA that you  can optionally provide to the VCH.
-Alternatively, you can configure a VCH so that vSphere Integrated Containers Engine creates a Certificate Authority (CA) certificate that it uses to automatically generate and sign a single client certificate.

-**NOTE**: The Create Virtual Container Host wizard in the vSphere Client does not support automatically generated CA or client certificates.
-To use automatically generated CA and client certificates, you must use the `vic-machine` CLI utility to create the VCH.

-## Custom Certificates <a id="custom"></a>

-To exercise fine control over the certificates that VCHs use, you must obtain or generate custom certificates yourself before you deploy a VCH.
-You can create a VCH that uses a custom server certificate, for example  a server certificate that has been signed by Verisign or another public root.
-For information about how to create custom certificates for use with Docker, see [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) in the Docker documentation.

-Custom certificates must meet the following requirements:

-- You must use an X.509 server certificate.
-- Server certificates should have the following certificate usages:
-  - `KeyEncipherment`
-  - `DigitalSignature`
-  - `KeyAgreement`
-  - `ServerAuth`
-- Server keys must not be encrypted.

-**IMPORTANT**: PKCS#7 certificates do not work with `vic-machine`.
-For information about how to convert certificates to the correct format, see [Converting Certificates for Use with vSphere Integrated Containers Engine](vic_cert_reference.md#convertcerts).

-You can deploy a VCH to use custom certificates in combination with auto-generated certificates, as demonstrated in the [Examples](#examples).

-## How to Connect to VCHs with Client Verification <a id="connect"></a>

-After deployment, the Docker API for VCHs that implement client verification is accessible at https://<i>vch_dnsname</i>.example.org:2376.

-You must provide the `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCHs.

-- If you deploy VCHs by using the Create Virtual Container Host wizard, you must create the `cert.pem` and `key.pem` files manually, using the custom `ca.pem` file to sign them.
-- If you deploy VCHs by using `vic-machine`, you can either use the auto-generated client certificate, or by use a client certificate that you create and sign manually.

-For example, you can access information about a VCH with client verification by running the following command in the Docker client:

-<pre>docker -H <i>vch_dnsname</i>.example.org.example.org:2376
---tlsverify
---tlscacert=<i>path_to_cert_folder</i>/ca.pem
---tlscert=<i>path_to_cert_folder</i>/cert.pem
---tlskey=<i>path_to_cert_folder</i>/key.pem
-info</pre>

 # Options <a id="options"></a>